egenn/rtemis/README.md

 * __Cross-Decomposition__
      - Sparse Canonical Correlation / Sparse Decomposition: **_x.\*_**
 * __Meta-Models__
-     [Have been temporarily removed for updating]
      - Model Stacking: **_metaMod()_**
      - Modality Stacking: **_metaFeat()_**
      - Group-weighted Stacking: **_metaGroup()_**

+  (metaFeat and metaGroup have been temporarily removed for updating)

 ### Ongoing work
 * Novel algorithms developed in __rtemis__ will generally be added to this public repository as soon as the corresponding papers or preprints are published.